 Only Australian citizens have an automatic right of entry to Australia.
 If you hold a permanent visa you have the right to remain in Australia indefinitely, however if you choose to travel outside Australia, you must ensure you have authority to return.
 Usually a permanent visa will allow the holder to travel into Australia for up to five years from the date of grant.

-You don’t want to get stuck trying to come back into Australia after a great holiday.
-Alternatively if you want to return to Australia after your current visa expires, you should apply for a visa before you leave Australia.
+You don’t want to get stuck trying to come back into Australia after a great holiday. if you have held your permanent resident visa for 5 years and wish to re enter Australia you will need to apply for a resident return visa.
 To make sure you don’t get stuck give us a call today.